DataDog/dd-agent/runbooks/sectigo-root-ca-rotation-2025/README.md

 1. Download and install an updated certificate bundle
 2. Configure the Agent to use your operating system's certificate store as a fallback
-3. Restart the agent and verify connectivity
+3. Restart the Agent and verify connectivity

 ## Available Scripts